elidianesampaiotrabuco/Supercalifragilisticexpialidocious/README.md

+mod is currently on hold atm. i'll make a mod for a different game with the same name as this mod, at a later time.

 # Supercalifragilisticexpialidocious
 A mod for Geometry Dash, that adds in a lot of content.
 Yeah, i dunno what to say.